OutSystems/docs-odc/src/eap/building-apps/data/relationships.md

 A **one-to-one** relationship between two entities indicates that one record in entity A corresponds to one record in entity B and one record in entity B has only one associated record in entity A.

-For example, consider the relationship between `Order` and `OrderReceipt`:
+For example, consider the relationship between `Order` and `OrderReceipt` entities:

 * An `Order` always belongs to one `OrderReceipt`
 * An `OrderReceipt` can have only one associated `Order`